aimms/how-to/Articles/258/258-save-a-case-from-aimms-procedure.rst

 :download:`AIMMS project download <model/ms.zip>`

-Converting from .dat to .data
+Converting from dat to data
 ---------------------------------------------

-If you still work with .dat files, please convert to .data first.
+If you still work with ``.dat`` files, please convert to ``.data`` first.
 You may want to follow the instructions in `our conversation guide <https://how-to.aimms.com/staging/hotfix/OldSaveCase/Articles/314/314-from-dat-to-data.html>`_.